-I wish I’d knew how strong I would feel God’s presence here.
-I wish I’d known how much I feel like I belonged here doing my YWAM DTS.
-Between the morning worship, the words spoken in lecture, the laughter and yelling over card games and the special one-on-one’s between new friends, it is so plain to see that God surrounds YWAM Mazatlan.
-There is so much passion and fire in the people here that you can’t help but be stoked on God.
-You can’t help but feel the fire in you that you want to go out into the world and tell people about God.
-When you see all these amazing ministries and hope in people’s eyes it’s impossible to not believe in a creator so divine.
+I wish I’d known how much I would feel like I belonged here.
+Between the morning worship, the words spoken in lecture, the laughter and yelling over card games, and the special one-on-one’s between friends, it is so evident that God surrounds YWAM Mazatlan.
+There is so much passion and fire in the people here, you can’t help but feel closer to God.
+Soon you catch the fire yourself, and you too desire to go out into all the world to share the gospel.

-Hannah is 21 years old from California with a great passion for exploring the world and living her life in a way that creates change and makes a difference in others lives.
-She came to do a YWAM DTS with a heart to travel with a purpose while submerging herself in a different culture and learning Spanish.
-She decided to come and join the adventure here in Mazatlan and encouraging you who are interested in doing a DTS, to let go of your own plans and take 5 months to let God have control of your life and reveal His heart and purposes for you.
+Hannah is a 21-year old from California.
+She's passionate about exploring the world and living in a way that will make a difference in others' lives.
+She came to do a YWAM DTS because she wanted to travel with a purpose, submerge herself in a different culture, and practice Spanish.
+She decided to come and join us here in Mazatlan, and now she wants to encourage others who are interested in doing a DTS.
+She wants others to know they shouldn't be afraid of surrendering their own plans and allowing God to work in their lives over the next six months!